Awards Criteria

 ● Serves as a School Partner for physical education tennis programming

-● Individual is certified with either organization (RSPA and PTR), and current on their education and dues, and be in good standing with the certifying organizations.
+● Individual is certified with either organization (RSPA and PTR), and current on their

 OUTSTANDING DIVERSITY ACHIEVEMENT

-Given to an outstanding USTA Missouri Valley program leader, athlete, organization or administrator for success in providing outreach to the diverse tennis community.
-This award may include NJTL chapters and/or leaders.
+for success in providing outreach to the diverse tennis community.
+This award may include NJTL

 DISTINGUISHED SERVICE

-Distinguished Service award recognizes outstanding, long-time performance, dedication and accomplishment of an individual's effort in section level service to USTA Missouri Valley.
+accomplishment of an individual's effort in section level service to USTA Missouri Valley.

 Criteria to consider when nominating are: